open-life-science/open-life-science.github.io/README.md

 2. Run the script which sort expertise and save information in metadata file

    ```
-   $ python bin/sort-expertises.py -c <cohort id>
+   $ python bin/sortexpertises.py -c <cohort id>
    ```

 ## Add projects

-1. Create a CSV with for each project the following information
+1. Create a CSV file with for each project the following information
    - `Title`
    - `Mentor 1`
    - `Authors`
    - `Project-description`
    - `Comment regarding review` (with `rejected` if needed)
+   - `Keywords`

+2. Create a CSV file with participant information (similar as the one needed to add new people) with an extra column with project name

-2. Activate the conda environment
+3. Activate the conda environment

    ```
    $ source activate open-life-science-website